-We will not directly apply the trace method to $B$.
+We will not directly apply the high trace method to $B$.
 We shall fix some integer $\ell$ of order $\log n$.
 The second largest eigenvalue of $B$ in absolute value, say $\lambda_2$, satisfies,

-We will then use the crucial fact that \whp the graph is free of tangles.
+where $\chi$ (all entries equal to $1$) will be a common eigenvector of $B$ and $B^*$, its conjugate transpose, associated to their largest eigenvalue.
+We will then use the crucial fact that \whp the graph is free of tangles (forthcoming Lemma \ref{le:tangle}).
 On this event, we will have the matrix identity

-where $B^{(\ell)}$ is a matrix where the contribution of all tangles will vanish at once.
-Thanks to elementary linear algebra, we will then project the matrix $B^{(\ell)}$ on the orthogonal of the vector $\IND$ and give a deterministic upper bound of
+where $B^{(\ell)}$ is the matrix obtained from $B^\ell$ by discarding non-backtracking walks that encounter a tangle.
+Thanks to elementary linear algebra, we will then project the matrix $B^{(\ell)}$ onto the orthogonal complement of the vector $\chi$ and give a deterministic upper bound of

 in terms of the operator norms of new matrices which will be expressed as weighted paths of length at most $\ell$.
-This step is contained in \S \ref{subsec:PD}, it is inspired from Massouli\'e \cite{M13} and was further developed in \cite{BLM}.
+This step is done in \S \ref{subsec:PD}.
+It is inspired from Massouli\'e \cite{M13} and was further developed in \cite{BLM}.

-In the remainder of the proof, we will aim at using the usual trace method to upper bound the operator norms of these new matrices: if $C$ is such matrix, we will write
+In the remainder of the proof, we will aim at using the high trace method to upper bound the operator norms of these new matrices of weighted paths of length at most $\ell$: if $C$ is such matrix, we will write